Type-32/tauri-sqlite-orm/README.md

 - **Simplified Migrations:** Keep your database schema in sync with your application's models using automatic schema detection and migration tools.
 - **Lightweight & Performant:** Designed to be a thin layer over the Tauri SQL plugin, ensuring minimal overhead.

+Also, bun is the preferred package manager for developing this library, if you want to contribute.

 ### Installation

 ```bash